top of page

 ~ George Gordon, Lord Byron (1788-1824)

 Ladies, who knew?
-Get the clarified butter!
-Lord Byron's opinions notwithstanding, while today considered an expensive delicacy, lobster was once considered a poor man's food, to be fed only to animals, prisoners, and indentured servants!
-Things reversed in the 19th century, when elegant lobster dishes, such as Lobster Thermidor and Lobster Newberg became popular amongst the elite. 🦞
+Lord Byron's opinions notwithstanding, lobster, while today considered an expensive delicacy, was once considered a poor man's food, fit only for animals, prisoners, and indentured servants!
+But in the 19th century, the tables turned, and lobster dishes like Lobster Thermidor and Lobster Newberg became all the rage among the elite.
+So, whether you’re sharing a meal with a lobster or enjoying it as one, this lively jig, often danced in a circle by children, can also be performed in a four-couple set.
+And don’t forget the four spring points to mimic snapping lobster claws!
+Snap, snap! 🍾🥂🦞 🦞 🦞

 Lobster in the Pot